Sounding the Seventh Trumpet

 Sounding the Seventh Trumpet is the debut studio album by American heavy metal band Avenged Sevenfold, released on July 24, 2001, through Good Life Recordings.
-The album was later reissued on March 19, 2002, through Hopeless Records, featuring a slightly different cover art.
+The album was reissued on March 19, 2002, through Hopeless Records, featuring a slightly different cover art.
 Although the album only sold 300 copies in its first week of release, it has sold 370,000 copies worldwide, with 310,000 sold in the United States, as of November 2010.

-The title 'Sounding the Seventh Trumpet' takes its name from the Book of Revelation, specifically referencing chapter 11 and the sounding of the last (seventh) trumpet, showing the end of the world.
+The title 'Sounding the Seventh Trumpet' takes its name from the Book of Revelation, specifically referencing chapter 11 and the sounding of the last (seventh) trumpet, heralding the end of the world.
 Valary DiBenedetto (M. Shadows' future wife) performs vocals on the track "The Art of Subconscious Illusion."
 The album was released on vinyl for the first time in 2008 in the US.

 Production

 Sounding the Seventh Trumpet was recorded in eight days in November 2000, with a budget of only $2,000.
 When the band members got into the studio, The Rev recorded all the drums in one take, and the other members of the band added their parts to what he had laid down.
 Zacky Vengeance played lead guitar originally.
 When Synyster Gates joined the band in early 2001, they recorded a heavy metal version of "To End the Rapture", with Gates playing lead guitar.
 This version was first seen on the Warmness on the Soul single, and was later featured on the re-release of Sounding the Seventh Trumpet.
-This is the only album to feature bassist Justin Sane, who is also credited as playing piano in the original releases.
-He was briefly replaced by Dameon Ash as a touring bassist during the album's touring cycle, who was then replaced by Johnny Christ.
+This is the only album to feature bassist Justin Sane (not to be confused with Justin Sane of Anti-Flag), who also played piano.
+He was briefly replaced by Dameon Ash during the album's touring cycle, who was then replaced by Johnny Christ.

+Music

+Dubbed "proto-A7X," the album's sound is characterized as being stylistically "derivative of the goth-leaning metalcore," and as "inflecting the traditional metal sound with outrageous bursts of hardcore fury and mesmerizing wails more likely found in the European vein of death metal."
+Revolver described the sound as an "often awkward, somewhat schizophrenic hybrid of metalcore and skate-punk."

 Release

 The release date of this album's initial version is theorized in many sources.
 On the band's official website, it is given as January 31, 2001.
 However, on archived versions of the website, news updates explain that the album, distributed by Lumberjack Distributions, was originally planned for a late April 2001 release.
 Due to unknown reasons, it had to be pushed back multiple times, at first for a June 10, then for a June 20 release.
 A Loudwire article about the album's 17th anniversary gives July 24 as the actual release date.
-It was later rereleased on March 19, 2002.
+It was rereleased on March 19, 2002.